 Child advocacy center

-The Maniilaq Association Child Advocacy Center (ACAC) is a child-friendly, culturally relevant environment where caring professionals work together in one location to help children and families cope with sexual abuse, severe physical abuse, and exposure to violence.
+The Maniilaq Association Child Advocacy Center (CAC) is a child-friendly, culturally relevant environment where caring professionals work together in one location to help children and families cope with sexual abuse, severe physical abuse, and exposure to violence.

-Referrals are made to the ACAC from the Kotzebue Police Department, Alaska State Troopers, and Office of Children Services.
+Referrals are made to the CAC from the Kotzebue Police Department, Alaska State Troopers, and Office of Children Services.
 The referring system will then contact the center to make appointments for forensic interviewing and medical examinations.

-The Maniilaq Health Center Sexual Assault Response Team provides forensic medical examinations at the ACAC.
+The Maniilaq Health Center Sexual Assault Response Team provides forensic medical examinations at the CAC.
 The exam room is child-friendly and confidential.
 A child will NEVER be forced to undergo a medical exam or interview against their will.

 Maniilaq Family Services works with families on prevention, permanence, safety, and well-being for Alaska Native children and their families living in Tribal communities of the Northwest Arctic Borough.
 Family Services works collaboratively with all agencies involved in child welfare to promote a more positive working relationship between the State and Tribal governments to increase ICWA compliance.
 Family Services provides safety plan monitoring, family casework, and foster home recruitment and retention.
 We also work to educate the people of our region about child welfare issues in an effort to prevent children from being removed from their homes.

 Maniilaq Foster Care Specialists work with potential foster parents to become licensed through the State of Alaska.
 Foster Care Specialists travel to surrounding villages in the Northwest Arctic Borough to recruit and work with licensed homes to keep them in compliance with State Licensing regulations, including background checks, fingerprinting, training, and home inspections.
 If you are interested in becoming a foster parent or would like additional information, please call the Foster Care License Specialist at 442-7886.